MakieOrg/Makie.jl/docs/src/overview_of_plotting_methods.md

 Methods that create an `AxisPlot` accept a special-cased `axis` keyword, where you can pass a dict-like object containing keyword arguments that should be passed to the created axis.
 Methods that create a `FigureAxisPlot` additionally accept a special cased `figure` keyword, where you can pass a dict-like object containing keyword arguments that should be passed to the created figure.

+All other keyword arguments are passed as attributes to the plotting function.

 Here are two examples with the scatter function (take care to create single-argument NamedTuples correctly, for example with a trailing comma):